Monty/IMDb_xref/README.md

 The "Principal cast & crew" section contains all rows with a match for **any** term.
 It can be quite long for complex queries.

-The "... listed more than once" section contains only rows with names found in more than one show.
+The "... listed in more than one" section contains only rows with names found in more than one show.
 It can be empty.

 Selecting #2 `Find any principal cast & crew members listed in more than one show` will hide the "Principal cast & crew" section.
 Running identical queries